 RESTAURANT AND EVENT CENTRE

-The long-term plans call for converting the space now housing the Paul Morin Gallery and the Alton School of Art into a full restaurant.
+It will occupy the space now housing the Pond Gallery and the abutting unit.
 Diners will have great views of the pond via the sliding glass doors from the main space and from a patio overlooking the waterfall.
-The Livery will be rehabilitated at that time to provide additional floor space for the art uses displaced by the restaurant.

 We are also planning to cover the stone walled Annex with a permanent roof to extend the use of this 4,000 sq. ft. event space for more art shows, conferences, banquets and weddings.